7 Viking Romance Novels For Myth Lover

 Lars Brownworth has many books that introduce many different periods of history.
 So it might be well worth looking into his catalog to see if he’s written anything introductory on the period you’re interested in.
 I have my issues with this book.
 It takes things that were, quite frankly, myths that can’t be proven true.

-It takes them and paints them as completely accurate, such as Ragnar Lodbrok.
-It does paint Ragnar Lodbrok as the Viking that sacked Paris in 845.
-But it does portray him heavily as being betrayed by King Horik of the Danes and then being killed.
-The snake pit gets a mention in here.
-If you are trying to be a non-fiction writer, that’s something you need to take into consideration.
-Also, you shouldn’t paint events that you’re unsure of as the absolute truth or what you believe.
+It takes them and paints them as entirely accurate, such as Ragnar Lodbrok.
+It does paint Ragnar Lodbrok as the Viking who sacked Paris in 845.
+But it portrays him heavily as being betrayed and killed by King Horik of the Danes.
+The snake pit gets a mention here.
+If you are trying to be a non-fiction writer, consider that.
+Also, it would be best if you didn’t paint events you’re unsure of as the absolute truth or your beliefs.

-When you were starting in a study of this period, the author helped you understand the names.
-Moreover, he helps you understand what was going on in these countries, the political landscape, relationships, what was essential to the Vikings culturally and politically.
+The author helps you understand the names when you start studying this period.
+Moreover, he enables you to understand what was happening in these countries, the political landscape, relationships, and what was culturally and politically essential to the Vikings.
 This is a very valuable book, and it’s well worth your time because you will get a lot out of this very short book.

 The Sea Wolves